Measuring and Understanding Throughput of Network Topologies: Metrics for throughput

-The improved cut metric will now succeed in finding the true bottleneck in Figure~\ref{fig:bisection}, unlike bisection bandwidth.
-But have we found the right metric for worst-case throughput?
-We argue that the answer is no, for three reasons.

-\paragraphb{(1) Sparsest cut and bisection bandwidth are not actually TM-independent}, contrary to our original goal of evaluating a topology independent of traffic.
-As discussed above, bisection bandwidth and the uniform sparsest cut correspond to the worst cuts for the complete (all-to-all) traffic matrix, so they have a hidden implicit assumption of this particular TM.
+\paragraphb{\pbgnewer{(1)} Sparsest cut and bisection bandwidth are not actually TM-independent}, contrary to the original goal of evaluating a topology independent of traffic.
+Bisection bandwidth and the uniform sparsest cut correspond to the worst cuts for the complete (all-to-all) TM, so they have a hidden implicit assumption of this particular TM.

-\paragraphb{(2) Even for a specific traffic matrix, computing sparsest cut is NP-hard} for most TMs, and it is believed that there is no efficient constant factor approximation algorithm~\cite{chawla2006hardness}.
-In contrast, throughput is computable in polynomial time.
-Sparsest cut's difficulty is both practically inconvenient and strong evidence that cut-based metrics are not computing the same physical quantity as throughput.
+\paragraphb{\pbgnewer{(2)} Even for a specific TM, computing cuts is NP-hard}, and it is believed that there is no efficient constant factor approximation algorithm~\cite{chawla2006hardness, bisectionNPComplete}.
+In contrast, throughput is computable in polynomial time for any specified TM.

-\paragraphb{(3) While cuts upper-bound throughput, it is only a \emph{loose} upper bound.} This may be counterintuitive, if our intuition is guided by the well-known max-flow min-cut theorem.
-In a network with a single $v\to w$ traffic flow, the theorem states that the \pbgnew{maximum $v\to w$} flow is equal to the minimum capacity over all cuts separating $v$ and $w$~\cite{max-min1,max-min2}.
-Hu~\cite{max-min3} extended these results and showed that maximum concurrent flow is equal to the minimum cut for two-commodity flows.
-But this result is not valid for multi-commodity flows when the number of flows is greater than two, which is of course the case of primary interest in computer networks.
-Specifically, in a multi-commodity flow with uniform demands, the maximum flow throughput can be an $O(\log n)$ factor lower than the sparsest cut~\cite{max-min-bound}.
-Hence, the maximum flow in the network is not directly captured by minimum cuts in the network.
+\paragraphb{(3) Cuts are only a \emph{loose} upper-bound for \pbgnewer{worst-case} throughput.} This may be counter-intuitive if our intuition is guided by the well-known max-flow min-cut theorem which states that in a network with a single flow, the maximum achievable flow is equal to the minimum capacity over all cuts separating the source and the destination~\cite{max-min1,max-min2}. \pbgnew{However, this no longer holds when} there are more than two flows in the network, i.e., \emph{multi-commodity flow}: the maximum flow (throughput) can be an $O(\log n)$ factor lower than the sparsest cut~\cite{max-min-bound}.
+Hence, cuts do not directly capture the maximum flow.

-Figure~\ref{fig:cutVs} depicts the relationship between sparsest cut and throughput.
-The flow (throughput) in the network cannot exceed the upper bound imposed by the worst-case cut.
+\pbgnewer{Figure~\ref{fig:cutVs} depicts this relationship between cuts and throughput.
+Here we focus on sparsest cut.}\footnote{\pbgnewer{We pick one for simplicity, and sparsest cut has an advantage in robustness.
+Bisection bandwidth is forced to cut the network in equal halves, so it can miss more constrained bottlenecks that cut a smaller fraction of the network.}} The flow (throughput) in the network cannot exceed the upper bound imposed by the worst-case cut.
 On the other hand, the cut cannot be more than a factor $O(\log n)$ greater than the flow~\cite{max-min-bound}.
-Thus, any graph and an associated traffic matrix can be represented by a unique point in the region bounded by these limits.
+Thus, any graph and an associated TM can be represented by a unique point in the region bounded by these limits.